dmwm/WMCore/CONTRIBUTING.rst

 There is no real recipe here, people use different operating systems and different IDE (Integrated Development Environment).
 However, please make sure your dev environment defaults to python 3.8 interpreter.
-A non-exhaustive list of libraries which WMCore depends on can be found on the `requirements_py3 <https://github.com/dmwm/WMCore/blob/master/requirements_py3.txt>`_ file.
+A non-exhaustive list of libraries which WMCore depends on can be found on the `requirements <https://github.com/dmwm/WMCore/blob/master/requirements.txt>`_ file.
 Last but not least, please also have a look at the `Coding Style and checks` section below

 Setting up the testing environment